16.1.1.10. Token endpoints

 Query Parameters

 • serial – Display the token data of this single token.
 You can do a not strict matching by specifying a serial like “OATH”.
+Multiple serials can be passed as comma separated list.

 • user – display tokens of this user